MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 The speed of data is also an important component of LiveOps analytics.
 Somethings only need to be reviewed occasionally but others benefit greatly from being real-time.
 Waiting 24 hours or more to learn how players react to a change or to discover issues like fraud can be a crippling blow to your game.

-Notes Renee Ya, Founder at Tiger Byte Studios, *“I believe it's important to stay nimble in a constantly changing environment where you are willing to pivot to a new strategy at a moment's notice based off of rigorous data analysis.”* She advocates for deep-diving into a game’s stats at least twice a week with key stakeholders, “reviewing metrics and creating hypotheses with action items and checking back often to see how we moved the needle based off of feedback.”
+Notes Renee Ya, Founder at Tiger Byte Studios, *“I believe it's important to stay nimble in a constantly changing environment where you are willing to pivot to a new strategy at a moment's notice based off of rigorous data analysis.”* She advocates for deep-diving into a game’s stats at least twice a week with key stakeholders, *“reviewing metrics and creating hypotheses with action items and checking back often to see how we moved the needle based off of feedback.”*

 When Kolibri Games launched its hit game *Idle Miner Tycoon*, the team made the decision to launch a lightweight version of the game as quickly as possible and iterate, rather than building out a fully-featured game.
 This Minimum Viable Product (MVP) model is becoming popular with cutting-edge game developers and Kolibri Games took this approach to heart; rather than focusing on growing player numbers through user acquisition or being featured in an app store, they focused on building traction, focusing tightly on key metrics like early retention signals, number of sessions, DAU (Daily Active Users), and ad monetization.

-In the game’s early days, before there were large numbers of players, Kolibri Games Marketing Director Volkmar Reinerth relied heavily on *“player feedback, following the company spirit to be player-centric.”* Then, as the game found and began to grow an audience of players, who in turn began to generate more data, the company prioritized collecting more data for analytics.
+In the game’s early days, before there were large numbers of players, Kolibri Games Marketing Director Volkmar Reinerth relied heavily on *“player feedback, following the company spirit to be player-centric.”*

+Then, as the game found and began to grow an audience of players - who in turn began to generate more data - the company prioritized collecting more data for analytics.

 ![Rank History](media/ranker-history1.png)
 *Idle Miner Tycoon:* focusing on customer traction pays off in the long run.